d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/README.md

-# Exercise 1 - Upload the CSV Files
+# Exercise 1 - Upload CSV Files

 In this exercise, we will create...